datastax/cassandra-data-apis/graphql/README.md

 }
 ```

-Or you can create the schema using `cqlsh` and the server will automatically
+You can also create the schema using `cqlsh` and the server will automatically
-pick up your schema changes.
+apply your schema changes.

 ```cql
 CREATE KEYSPACE library WITH replication = {'class': 'NetworkTopologyStrategy', 'dc1': '3'};